Skip to main content

 • Keep windows closed.

 If you do need to keep your dog entertained inside during high pollen days, there is a lot you can do to reduce boredom.
-Watch our video on Interactive Feeding.
-Or check out our 5 Easy Enrichment Games video.
+Watch our video on Interactive Feeding or watch our 5 Easy Enrichment Games video.

 Written by Lucy Marcham